BorislavBenderov/BorislavBenderov/README.md

 I am Borislav Benderov from Bulgaria.

 I am a passionate JavaScript developer who loves to design and implement beautiful and responsive web applications.
-Experienced in React JS and its main fundamentals like JSX, hooks, Virtual DOM, component lifecycle and Context API.
+Experienced in React JS and its main fundamentals like JSX, hooks, Virtual DOM, component lifecycle, Context API and Redux for state management.

 ## 🔭 Projects